The Super Affiliate Network Review 2019 [Extroverts]

 Unfortunately I don't understand what Misha is saying.
 In fact I picked 3 things from his approx. 4 minutes welcome message;

 - This is a digital marketing training course.

 - 100% free (really?)

 - "The Profit Boosting Bootcamp" is sold at 98% discount.

-Yeah, right.
 How does anything that adds up to $4,165 can be sold for a dollar?
-I mean, why does this guy do to only invite get-rich-quick dreamers, that's exactly what scammers do?
-He keeps saying "98% discount" in the video but underneath the video it says 93% discount.
+He also keeps saying "98% discount" in the video but underneath the video it says 93% discount.
 Is it just a typo?

 Anyway, I don't want the Profit Boosting Bootcamp.
 I want the Super Affiliate Network.
 So I close this browser and log on to my "100% free" dashboard.